MiguelAlho/LearningChallenge2018/PITCHME.md

 # Lifelong Learning

 Note:
+What I want to talk about today is Lifelong Learning.
-* Tap into our own potential - unrealized ability
+* Part of how we tap into our own "potential" - unrealized ability
+* * initial steps require learning new skills, then practicing
 * We need to have a growth mindset instead of a fixed mindset
+* * the fact that you are here represents a growth mindset
-* "get better" => continuous improvement
+* "get better" => continuous improvement (Kaizen)
+* * personal kaizen

 ---